grid reference TM 195 457Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

-Closed January 2014.
-In September 2014, permission to convert the building from a pub to financial services offices was granted.
+The Garland closed in January 2014.
+In September 2014, permission to convert the building from a pub to financial services offices was granted, though when visited in April 2015 it appeared to have a conservatory company in it.

-It was an estate pub on outskirts of town with food and live sport on TV.
+Originally located just outside Rushmere village and a long way from Ipswich, it was popular in more recent years as an estate pub on the outskirts of the ever expanding Ipswich, with food and live sport on TV.

-The Greyhound (its earlier name) pub is sometimes recorded as being located in the parish of Rushmere St Andrew, where it was until boundary changes expanded Ipswich.
+The Greyhound (its earlier name) pub is sometimes recorded as being located in the parish of Rushmere St Andrew, where it was until boundary changes after the Great War put it in Ipswich.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)